Jakeii/svelte-popdown/README.md

 - `showContent` show the content slot, default is `false`
 - `calcX` optional - provide your own logic to calculate the X translation
 - `calcY` optional - provide your own logic to calculate the Y translation
+- `zIndex` optional - z-index for the content element, default is empty

 ## Examples